FAQs

 No problem!
 As long as you are enrolled in at least one class (other than your Slug Orientation Course) in Session 2 – online or in person – you are eligible to live on campus.

-I would like to live on campus for the Edge Residential Experience in Session 2.
-Do I have to move out before fall move-in?
+I am planning to move to campus for the Edge Residential Experience in Session 2.
+Do I have to move out when the program ends or can I stay until fall?

 Can I have a car on campus this summer?